 A-Class / Alko Chassis?
 Sorry no. Problems with Alko often lie in the suspension itself and adding airbags will not solve it, may even make it worse.
 Dunlop do offer Al-Ko systems but this is a professional, specialist supply & fit task not really DIY.
 All this often applies to A-class motorhomes so you will need to find out quite a bit about your A-class chassis specification.
-Plainly if simply say Fiat then our kits may be appropriate.
+But if simply say Fiat then our kits will be fine.

 Why Dunlop and not say Air-Ride?
 We've nothing against Air-Ride™ or indeed Drive Rite™, and they've made a great job of bringing the technology to our rather ordinary van chassis rather than just to specialist trucks, trains, ambulances, buses, etc. Full or Semi-air suspension is even used on high end cars from Rolls Royce, Mercedes and Range-Rover but do note we're only talking Semi-Air here. i.e. air assisted suspension mostly sitting between the rear 'cart' springs and chassis where maximum stability can be achieved, often replacing 'bump stops' which also act as high load spring assisters on some vehicle chassis (some Ducato included).

 So why Dunlop?
-Well just look at the Dunlop product features • Full 8" 200mm dia airbags/bellows - and size really matters in bellows giving better ride and more progressive suspension at quite modest air pressure, long life too • Anodised rather than painted metal components • Captive nut air connections for long life and reliability • Long warranty • Great instructions and support. • Quality product, development and customer service from a quality European company at very reasonable prices. • 5 year warranty.
-So what's not to like? as my offspring say!
+Well just look at the Dunlop product features • Full 8" 200mm dia airbags/bellows - and size really matters in bellows giving better ride and more progressive suspension at quite modest air pressure, long life too • Anodised rather than painted metal components • Captive nut air connections for long life and reliability • Long warranty of 5 years • Great instructions and support. • Quality product, development and customer service from a quality European company at very reasonable prices plus 5 year warranty. • Zero returns/claims here.
+So as my offspring say - What's not to like?